yarikoptic/numfocus.org/content/john_hunter_fellowship_2014.rst

 ------------
 Applicants must complete their application in collaboration with the proposed mentor and host institution.
-Submit applications to fellowships@numfocus.org.
+Submit applications to fellowships@numfocus.org, starting the subject line of the email with "JH Fellowship".
 The applicant should receive e-mail verification within 48 hours stating the application has been received.
 For additional information contact Numfocus by e-mail at: fellowships@numfocus.org or by phone at: (+1) 512-222-5449.